Umercia/rsf/README.md

 Function list
 -----------------

-The list of all the available function can be find [here](https://github.com/Umercia/rsf/blob/master/Function_list.md)
+The list of all the available function can be found [here](https://github.com/Umercia/rsf/blob/master/Function_list.md)

 Licence